Leveraging Your Alumni Community To Drive Value & Opportunityby Alumni Content in Alumni Leaders Podcast, Video | Last Edited: 10th January 2022

-In this episode of the Corporate Alumni Leaders Series, James Sinclair of EnterpriseAlumni hosts expert panelist Jono Bacon, a leading community and collaboration speaker, author, and podcaster, to talk about what Community 2.0 means.
+In this episode of the Corporate Alumni Leaders Series, EnterpriseAlumni hosts expert panelist Jono Bacon, a leading community and collaboration speaker, author, and podcaster, to talk about what Community 2.0 means.

 Jono Bacon is the founder of Jono Bacon Consulting and an expert on all things community-related.
 His services to organizations include building powerful, productive, and engaged communities and ecosystems, both internally and externally, where people can thrive.

 Previously, Jono served as Director of Community at GitHub, Canonical, XPRIZE, and OpenAdvantage.
 He is also the author of People Powered: How communities can supercharge your business, brand, and teams and The Art of Community.